archduke1337/gil/README.md

 # GIL Diamond Verification Platform

-A comprehensive gemological platform for diamond certificate verification and management.
+A comprehensive gemological platform for certificate verification and management.

 ## Features